– General Introduction –

 → Live Tournaments ←

-Bryn Kenney is one of the most successful live tournament players of all time.
-His Hendon page shows a whopping $55.5 million in tournament cashes combined, putting him number 1 on the site’s all time money list.
+Bryn Kenney the most successful live tournament players of all time.
+His Hendon page shows a whopping $56.4 million in tournament cashes combined, putting him number 1 on the site’s all time money list.
+He overtook the previous leader Justin Bonomo in August 2019.

 In 2011, he finished 3rd in the $100K Super High Roller at the PokerStars Caribbean Adventure.
 At the final table, he battled against the likes of Daniel Negreanu and Nick Schulman, eventually earning a $643,000 payday.